-The device is a Flash Memory type 8-bit high performance RISC architecture microcontroller.
-Offering users the convenience of Flash Memory multi-programming features, the device also includes a wide range of functions and features.
+The device is a Flash Memory A/D type 8-bit high performance RISC architecture microcontroller with integrated functions for Proximity Sensing applications.
+Offering users the convenience of Flash Memory multi-programming features, this device also includes a wide range of functions and features.
 Other memory includes an area of RAM Data Memory as well as an area of true EEPROM memory for storage of non-volatile data such as serial numbers, calibration data etc.

-Analog features include a multi-channel 12-bit A/D converter and a comparator functions.
-Multiple and extremely flexible Timer Modules provide timing, pulse generation and PWM generation functions.
-Communication with the outside world is catered for by including fully integrated SPI, I2C, and UART interface functions, popular interfaces which provide designers with a means of easy communication with external peripheral hardware.
+Analog features include a multi-channel 12-bit A/D converter, two operational amplifiers, a comparator and other circuits specifically designed for Proximity Sensing applications.
+An extremely flexible Timer Module provides timing, pulse generation and PWM generation functions.
+Communication with the outside world is catered for by including fully integrated SPI, I2C and UART interface functions, these popular interfaces which provide designers with a means of easy communication with external peripheral hardware.
 Protective features such as an internal Watchdog Timer, Low Voltage Reset and Low Voltage Detector coupled with excellent noise immunity and ESD protection ensure that reliable operation is maintained in hostile electrical environments.

-A full choice of external and internal low and high oscillator functions are provided including fully integrated system oscillators which require no external components for their implementation.
+The device also includes fully integrated high and low speed oscillators which require no external components for their implementation.
 The ability to operate and switch dynamically between a range of operating modes using different clock sources gives users the ability to optimise microcontroller operation and minimise power consumption.

-The inclusion of flexible I/O programming features, Time-Base functions along with many other features ensure that the devices will find excellent use in applications such as electronic metering, environmental monitoring, handheld instruments, household appliances, electronically controlled tools, motor driving in addition to many others.
+The inclusion of flexible I/O programming features, Time-Base functions along with many other features ensure that the device will find excellent use in various Proximity Sensing products.